-In 2008, a lot of people were amazed by the lyrics and Katy Perry’s “bravery” to confess something like that (especially because of the “and I liked it” part).
-The song even won the “People’s Choice Award” in the category “Favorite Pop Song”.
-In 2021, the “confession” that a woman likes to kiss another woman wouldn’t be worth a gaze for most people.
-But maybe the world of Pop needed songs like “I Kissed A Girl” in the early and mid-2000s in order to make songs like “WAP” (Cardi B, 2020) and “Slumber Party” (Ashnikko, 2021) in the 2020s possible.
+Take, for example, the hit song “I Kissed A Girl.”
+In 2008, it amazed many people with its lyrics and Katy Perry’s apparent “bravery” to confess such a thing, particularly with the “and I liked it” line.
+The song even won the “People’s Choice Award” for “Favorite Pop Song.”
+However, in 2021, the revelation that a woman enjoys kissing another woman is no longer a shocking revelation for most.
+Perhaps the world of pop music needed songs like “I Kissed A Girl” in the early and mid-2000s to pave the way for more explicit tracks like “WAP” by Cardi B (2020) and “Slumber Party” by Ashnikko (2021) in the 2020s.

 As we look ahead to future songs, I genuinely hope that lyrics like those in Katy’s infamous “Ur So Gay” remain firmly in the past, where they belong.
 Calling a man “gay” when he supposedly “doesn’t even like boys” and suggesting he might “hang himself with his H&M scarf” is something we should leave behind.